psellcam/LaplaceNet/README.md

 # Using this repository
-Download this repository into some folder
+Download this repository into some folder, extract the data files, set up the environment and then you are good to go.

-## Data Preprocess
+## Data Extraction

 ### CIFAR-10
 ```